angeliquebecerra/ecommerce-funnel-analysis/README.md

 3. **Reduce friction at the final purchase step.** Reduce required form fields, verify all payment methods complete without errors, and add trust signals: security badges and a clearly visible return policy.

-4. **Conduct an end-to-end mobile UX audit** covering page load speed, touch target sizing, form usability, and payment flow on smaller screens.
-Mobile underperforms at three of four funnel stages.
+4. **Conduct an end-to-end mobile UX audit** covering: page load speed, touch target sizing, form usability, and payment flow on smaller screens.
+Mobile underperforms at 3 of 4 funnel stages.

 5. **Validate Germany's checkout-to-confirmation pattern**.
-Its 81.25% drop-off is the highest in the dataset, but it is based on only 16 sessions.
+Its 81.25% drop-off is the highest in the dataset, but it is based on 16 sessions only.
 A new analysis needs to be conducted once more data has been collected.

 ## Dataset
 ### Overview